binerogroup/documentation/_sources/networking/ports.rst.txt

 - Name your port.

 - Choose **Subnet** under **Specify IP address or subnet**.
-If you would rather manage your IP-configuration on your instance manually (not recommended), you would instead leave "unspecified".
+If you would rather manage your IP-configuration on your instance manually (not recommended), you would instead leave **unspecified**.

 - Select the :doc:`subnet <subnet/index>` you want to use.